itteco/oembed2/3 - Rel Use Cases.md

 # Iframely Rel Use Cases

-    <link rel="player"                                 // intended list of use cases
+    <link rel="player"                                 // list of functional use cases
     type="text/html"                                   // embed as iFrame
     href="//iframe.ly/bFbn"                            // with this src
     media="(min-width:100) and (min-height:100)"       // when these sizes are ok